tthkbw/epub_pager/README.md

 * For ePub3 files, epubpaginator can generate a page-list table in the navigation document, and corresponding page links in the epub text.
 * epubpaginator can generate "pagelines"--information lines in the text of an ePub2 or ePub3 document.
-These are placed at the end of the paragraph where the page break occurs and appear as separate paragraphs in the book.
+These are placed after the paragraph where the page break occurs and are formatted as separate paragraphs in the book.
 * epubpaginator can generate page information notes formatted as superscripts in the text of an ePub2 or ePub3 document.
 These superscripts are placed after the word where the page break occurs.
 * If an ePub3 document has existing pagination, epubpaginator can match the pagelines or superscripts to the existing pagination.
-This allows you to see the publisher's page numbering in epub readers that do not support epub3 page-list tables.
+This allows you to see the publisher's page numbering in epub readers that do not support epub3 page-list.
 * Font size, color and alignment (right, left, or center) are selectable for pagelines.
 * Font size and color are selectable for superscripts.